SaidulHaq/SaidulHaq/README.md

 <p><img align="center" alt="gif" src="https://github.com/SaidulHaq/SaidulHaq/blob/main/rdm-g.gif" width="100%" height="auto"/></p>

-### Hi there, I'm Sadi 👋 <br/>
+### Hi there, I'm Sadi👋 <br/>
-Young, enthusiastic, and self-motivated QA with a bachelor's degree in Information Technology.
+a young, enthusiastic, and self-motivated QA with a bachelor's degree in Information Technology.
 Trained and proficient in both manual and automation software testing.
 Passionate about utilizing SQA best practices to enhance software quality and customer satisfaction.<br/>

 Currently i'm learning manual and automated software testing.
 In addition, I have experience as a web developer, system analyst and have a solid knowledge of data analysis.